craiglarmer/GettingCleaning/README.md

 - 'run_analysis.R': The R script that generates the tidy_data.csv and tidy_summary.csv files

-- 'tidy_data.csv': The data set tidied and cleaned
+- 'tidy_data.txt': The data set tidied and cleaned

-- 'tify_summary.csv': A summarised version of the tidy_data.csv dataset.
+- 'tify_summary.txt': A summarised version of the tidy_data.csv dataset.

 ==================================================================
 Instructions for use: